fergusyyang/cse15l-lab-reports/index.md

 (remember to replace ```zz``` with your username)

-After entering your password, you can log into your remote server and check if the file is in the home directory.
+After entering your password, you can log into your remote server and check if the file is in the home directory!

 ![Image](https://github.com/fergusyyang/cse15l-lab-reports/blob/main/scp2.png)